mindsphere/mindsphere-python-sdk-examples/README.md

 - For convinience, requirements.txt is populated with relative path to copied dependencies.
 - Navigate inside the root directory of project if you are not in there.
 ```
-cd mindsphere-node-sdk-examples
+cd mindsphere-python-sdk-examples
 ```
 - Run below command to install required dependecies mentioned in package.json file.
 ```
 pip install -r requirements.txt
 ```
 ###### Note
-> If you face errors while `npm install` mentioning particular '<file-name>.tgz file not found' then kindly verify dependency file name in repo folder and that mentioned in package.json file.
+> If you face errors while `pip install -r requirements.txt` mentioning particular '<file-name>.tgz file not found' then kindly verify dependency file name in repo folder and that mentioned in package.json file.
 This could be also due to incorrect relative path mentioned in package.json file.
 If so then modify path in package.json wherever required.

 ##### 3. Run the app.
 ####